srijan-paul/srijan-paul.github.io/src/content/blog/gsoc.md

 }
 ```

-The first interesting point to note is that our Pallene function `add` got compiled to two C functions.
+The first point to note is that our Pallene function `add` got compiled to two C functions.
 Why is that?
 It's because Lua allows users to author functions in C (see [lua_CFunction](https://www.lua.org/source/5.3/lua.h.html#lua_CFunction)),
 which can be called by the Lua interpreter.